Anwar Jamal: Career

 agrarian crisis in Punjab and its impact on agricultural families.
 It was produced by the NGO Ekatra.
-Jamal received the I&B ministry's Visioning India PSBT 2010 fellowship to make a documentary film on the life and culture of Old Delhi.
-The film, titled Dil Ki Basti Mein, He recently completed a series of 10 short films promoting heritage conservation for the National Mission on Monuments and Antiquities.
+Jamal received the I&B ministry's Visioning India Public Service Broadcasting Trust 2010 fellowship to make a documentary film on the life and culture of Old Delhi.
+The film, titled 'Dil Ki Basti Mein, He recently completed a series of 10 short films promoting heritage conservation for the National Mission on Monuments and Antiquities.

 Anwar's feature-length fiction film as director is currently in development.
 Anwar's work has been screened in more than 200 film festivals around the world.
 In 2010, he served on the feature film jury of the Roshd International Film Festival in Iran, and at Abu Dhabi Film Festival in 2011.